 Some common emotions that children experience are anger, humiliation, rejection, and neediness as they adjust to the loss of their old family structure.
-While they miss their Dad, they may not express it for fear of appearing disloyal to Mom.
+While they miss their Dad, they may not express it for fear of appearing disloyal to you.
 They may feel as if no one understands what they are going through.
 Consequently, they may withdraw and lose interest in hobbies, school, friends, and the general enjoyment of life.

 1. If you stopped loving Dad, does that mean that you can stop loving me?
-Explain that the love that adults feel for each other is very different from the love between a mother and her child.
+Explain that the love adults feel for each other is very different from the love between a mother and her child.
 Stress to your children that you will never stop loving them.

 If the children are living with you, don’t be surprised if they seem to take their anger out on you, or lay on a guilt trip about the divorce.
-You are the parent that is most available, and they feel safe expressing these emotions.
+You are the parent that is most available, and they probably feel safe expressing these emotions.
 Just realize that this is a normal part of the grieving process.

 To find out more about issues that concern children experiencing divorce, follow on with...